Hitting Progressions Advanced: Practice Makes Permanent ~ Perfect Practice Makes Perfect!

-Terrific example of "squishing the bug" with your back foot, which starts the generation of power from the ground up.
+Terrific example of back foot rotation, which starts the generation of power from the ground up.
 The rotation of your back foot allows you to turn and open your hips.

 Foot rotation comes before your hands, feet first, hands last.
 Without that rotation, the swing becomes all arms.
 The more you can turn your hips without turning your shoulders, the more power you generate.

 Where Do We Go From Here?

 Armed with a solid set of steps, the mechanical portion of the swing becomes one of quality repetitions.

 The goal with these quality repetitions is to commit them to muscle memory, allowing the player to consistently get the bat head to and through the zone in the shortest path, while remaining balanced throughout.

 As mentioned in the opening section, the mechanics are the least complex ingredient in the process.

 The biggest challenge now becomes one of establishing a personal, positive, mental approach to putting that round piece of wood, on that round leather object traveling at you in various speeds and movements, and squaring it up.